toggm/askoheat/README.md

 This integration follows standard integration removal.
 No extra steps are required.

+## Removing of a device unit
+To be able to delete a device unit, you first need to deactive the device unit in the integration.
+After deactivating the device unit can get deleted in the device detail page.

+> ℹ️ Be aware that the device units energy manager and water heater can't be deleted.

 ## Contributions are welcome!

 If you want to contribute to this please read the [Contribution guidelines](CONTRIBUTING.md)